 There is no bag check for this event because parking is located next to the start/finish line at the Washington County Fairgrounds.

 Parking for cyclists and spectators is FREE and will be adjacent to the Start/Finish at the Washington County Fairgrounds, 392 Old Schuylerville Rd, Greenwich, NY 12834.
 The entrance to the parking lot is off Route 29 and will be marked with signs.

-The races begin at 8:00 a.m. / 9:00 a.m., so please arrive at least two hours beforehand so you have time to park, unload, check-in, and get to the starting line.
+Please arrive at least two hours beforehand so you have time to park, unload, check-in, and get to the starting line.